AUDIOPRESSBOX CONFERENCE SPLITTERS

 Active Splitters and Drive units

 These usually have microphone or line-level input(s), followed by an amplifier which then drives numbers of transformer-isolated outputs.
-They generally can provide many more outputs than passive types and, having onboard electronics, often include adjustable gain, metering, microphone/line output level selection, high-pass filters to reduce low-end rumble and compressors and limiters to control levels and prevent overloads.
+They can generally provide many more outputs than passive types and, having onboard electronics, often include adjustable gain, metering, microphone/line output level selection, high-pass filters to reduce low-end rumble and compressors and limiters to control levels and prevent overloads.
 Since they rely on power to work at all, onboard batteries or redundant power supplies are positive benefits.
 Listed here are both active splitters and 'Drive units'.
 Both have similar input features.
 The splitters have individual outputs and sometimes outputs to feed 'expanders'.
 The drive units have no individual outputs, and are meant to drive one or several Expanders.

 Explanation of the terminology used in the features tables:

 Microphone/line inputs: Female, 3-pin, XLR input, with adjacent microphone/line level switching.